-Students in the High School Division gather in the Lodge, adjacent to Lake Milner, for games, movies, ping-pong, and socializing.
+Students in the High School Division gather in the Lodge for games, movies, ping-pong, and socializing.
 French Quarter, near Sonata Lake, serves as the hub of activity for the College Division.
 The student life staff coordinates recreational activities throughout the summer.
 Soccer games, ultimate frisbee, movie nights, pizza parties, and barbecues are common occurrences.
 Swimming and canoeing in Sonata Lake are popular activities during posted hours, when a lifeguard is on duty.
 Off-campus outings such as hiking or rafting in the nearby Pisgah National Forest are scheduled on certain weekends.

 Downtown Brevard, with numerous shops and restaurants, is located 0.8 miles from the Music Center campus.